RichyWalker000001/Kevin-s-Cookie-Company-Yearly-Sales-Analysis/README.md

 In the initial data preparation phase, the following tasks were performed:

 ### MS EXCEl DATA CLEANING
  - Creation of a power query for automating the data cleaning processes.
-To learn how to create a power query [click here](
+To learn how to create, load or edit a query in Excel (power query) in details [click here](https://support.microsoft.com/en-au/office/create-load-or-edit-a-query-in-excel-power-query-ca69e0f0-3db1-4493-900c-6279bef08df4)
+ - Filtering out the data and removing unwanted rows, columns and data valuea in order to enhance the amalysis.
+ - Addition of new columns such as the *profits* and *shipping number of days* which were going to be used in answering critical business operational queations.
+ - Automated redundant processes using power query macros with main idea of not have to go through the same procedures while sourcing new data values into the dataset.
+ - Conditional formating of the dataset to review KPIs
+ - Creation of pivot tables that would allow for creation of pivot charts for report creation.

+## Power query creation overview